Aspen Club faces second foreclosure action

 Unlike traditional litigation, the defendants in PCL's case, aside from the Aspen Club and its associated parties, are not liable for any damages, two lawyers knowledgeable of the case said Thursday.

-"Anyone with an interest in that property, whether it's a bank or a subcontractor, they have to be a party to that case," said Aspen attorney Jeff Wertz.
+"Anyone with an interest in that property, whether it's a bank or a subcontractor, they have to be a party to that case," Aspen attorney Jeff Wertz said.

 Wertz, on behalf of Basalt-based Smuggler Finishes, filed a mechanic's lien for $25,730 against the Aspen Club on Oct.
 2. Smuggler Finishes is run by John Pulman, who said the amount owed to him isn't much compared to what others are seeking.